Unreal-Dreams/MsEngage/README.md

 ## Login

-Please login with your college email id as we verify legitimate students with the help of college email.If you don't have a college id and just want to explore the application please use the credentials given below.
+Please login with your college email id as we verify legitimate students with the help of college email.
+If you don't have a college id and just want to explore the application please use the credentials given below.

 email - 17mi445@nith.ac.in   <br/>
 password - 1234567